jforget/raku-Hamilton2/doc/Hamilton.en.md

 departments, with  the additional  constraint that when  narrowing the view on any single region, the partial path is still Hamiltonian.

-(On the right, zomm on Île-de-France, which is too much cluttered on the left side of the picture)
+Here is an example starting in  Nord (59) and stopping in Hautes-Alpes (05).
+The region  layout is the layout  of 1970, not the  2015 one.
+On the right side, zoom on Île-de-France,  which is too much cluttered on the left side of the picture.

 ![Example with French departments and year 1970 regions](fr1970-1.png)